Kitware/CMake/Help/guide/tutorial/index.rst

 If the platform has ``log`` and ``exp`` then we will use them to compute the square root in the ``mysqrt`` function.
-We first test for the availability of these functions using the ``CheckSymbolExists.cmake`` macro in the top-level CMakeLists.
+We first test for the availability of these functions using the ``CheckSymbolExists`` module in the top-level ``CMakeLists.txt``.
 We're going to use the new defines in ``TutorialConfig.h.in``, so be sure to set them before that file is configured.

 .. literalinclude:: Step6/MathFunctions/CMakeLists.txt
   :language: cmake